expns-tracker/MediSync/README.md

 Only Doctors with a SCHEDULED appointment can mark it as COMPLETED and create a MedicalRecord.
 This links the diagnosis and prescription directly to the specific visit, creating a permanent, queryable history for the patient.

 ### Feature 5: Allergy Tracking
-To support clinical decision-making, the system includes a robust Allergy Catalog.
+To support clinical decision-making, the system includes an Allergy Catalog.
 Admins can define global allergens (e.g., "Penicillin", "Peanuts"), and these can be linked to specific Patient profiles.
 This ensures doctors have immediate visibility into patient sensitivities during appointments.

 ---